MCP Authorization Server concepts

 MCP Authorization Server architecture

 Section titled “MCP Authorization Server architecture”This diagram shows how Aembit’s MCP Authorization Server fits into the MCP ecosystem.
-Aembit sits between MCP clients and MCP servers, applying Access Policy controls to human authentication flows.
+Aembit sits between MCP clients and MCP servers, applying Access Policy controls to authorization flows.

 How OIDC authorization works